 The existing outfalls are a 72 by 72" box culvert (North Outfall) and a 72 inch outfall (South Outfall) with tide gate structures at the outfalls.
-These pipes and structures will need to be evaluated during the design to determine if they can be used with the forcemains or if a new forcemain will need to be constructed crossing I-95 for these pumps.
+These pipes and structures will need to be evaluated during the design phase to determine if they can be used with the forcemains or if a new forcemain will need to be constructed crossing I-95 for these pumps.
+For the purposes of this feasibility study, it was assumed that the new pump station would be integrated into the existing drainage infrastructure.